firecracker-microvm/firecracker/README.md

 If the api socket is not specified at startup, Firecracker will create /tmp/firecracker.socket.

+Firecracker can be started in a jail as described in `docs/jailer.md`.

 ### Configure the MicroVM

 The MicroVM is configured via the `machine-config/` API resource.